 What is a Financial Diagnostic and Why is it Important For Your Business?

 When your car starts making a funny noise, you bring it to the mechanic who then runs an auto diagnostic to find out why.
 In the same way, a financial diagnostic gives insight on a business’s financial issues.
 Some accounting and monetary problems do not jump right out when looking only at the Profit and Loss or Balance Sheet.
 Therefore, it is best practices to “pop the hood" for a better look.
-A financial diagnostic can detect problems such as: inaccurate or double postings, breakdowns in internal controls, poor cash flow management and more.
+A financial diagnostic can detect issues such as: inaccurate or double postings, coding errors, chart of accounts problems, breakdowns in internal controls, poor cash flow management and more.
 It can identify ways to run more efficiently and effectively.
 The diagnostic is a tool to help the business move towards its goals.

 For more information please email firstname.lastname@example.org or call 239.823.3937.